opf/openproject/docs/release-notes/13-3-0/README.md

 In addition to other changes, OpenProject version 13.3 includes the following three important features:

-### Gantt charts module
+### Separate Gantt charts module

 One major change is the relocation of the Gantt views to a separate module.
-Please note that with OpenProject 13.3 you will find any work package tables saved using the Gantt view in the new Gantt charts module.
-The view button from the work package module is now only present in the BIM version of OpenProject and only for switching to the map view.
+Please note that with OpenProject 13.3 all saved work package queries (private or public) with an activated Gantt view moved to the new Gantt charts module.

-You can navigate to the new Gantt chart module either via the side menu or via the global menu:
+You can navigate to the new Gantt chart module either via the side menu in a project or via the global menu:

 ![OpenProject's Gantt charts module](openproject-user-guide-select-gantt-charts-global.png)

+The view button from the work package module is now only present in the BIM version of OpenProject and only for switching from the list to the cards view.

 ### Filter and save custom project lists